 California has a healthy natural growth rate and the gap between the birth rate and death rate is quite significant.
 Between 2000 and 2009, 5,058,440 births and 2,179,958 deaths resulted in a natural growth of 3,090,016.

-Another significant factor is immigration: California had huge appeal in the days of the Gold Rush and that fact holds true today.
-Between those years of 2000 and 2009 the state enjoyed a net migration gain of 306,925 people.
-It’s also estimated that up to 7.3% of California’s population is made up of illegal aliens.
+Another significant factor for the California population is immigration: California had huge appeal in the days of the Gold Rush and that fact holds true today.
+Between those years of 2000 and 2009, the state enjoyed a net migration gain of 306,925 people.
+It’s also been estimated that up to approximately 6.3% of California’s population is made up of illegal immigrants.

-The end result when taking all these figures into account is a population that is simply huge.
-Based on current estimates, California is larger than all but 34 countries in the world.
-It is also the second most populous national sub-entity, behind Sao Paulo of Brazil.
+California is larger than all but 35 countries in the world.
+It is also the second most populous national sub-entity, behind only Sao Paulo of Brazil.